JeffreySarnoff/FastRounding.jl/README.md

 at a precision that exceeds 106 bits when working with Float64s (which have 53 significant bits), please let me know.
 I could force `nextfloat` and `prevfloat` calls in those cases, forgoing the tightest results for the most inclusive.
 Those routines run a little slower than these.
+Note that those routines may not match the Standard test suite values in those adjusted cases.